-Many ecommerce entrepreneurs have small-scale operations that do not require a huge workforce to run.
-With that said, they are also the kind of companies that have limited resources for expansion and will need help in handling the customer and tech support tasks.
+Many e-commerce entrepreneurs have small-scale operations that do not require a huge workforce to run.
+With that said, they are also the kind of companies that have limited resources for expansion.
+They will need help in handling the customer and tech support tasks through e-commerce outsourcing.

 Some websites fail to provide trust badges that signal the veracity of their status as sellers as well as offer assurance on the current level of security available at their website.
 Meanwhile, others choose to hide their shipping rates and often fail to provide an estimated delivery date.

-In all these cases, you'll need an ecommerce support team who understands how online shoppers respond to certain signals, such as the colors you use for web design and the way objects are arranged on your website.
+In all these cases, you’ll need an e-commerce outsourcing support team who understands how online shoppers respond to certain signals, such as the colors you use for web design and the way objects are arranged on your website.

 The best thing to do now is to perform a site audit.
 You can probably do the basic stuff, such as evaluate the quality of photos displayed on your product pages and the messaging you’re conveying in your web content.

 But, it will get technical pretty quick.
 That’s why you’ll need to outsource the writing and photography work to professionals rather than do it all by yourself.